SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 they are two completely different instances behind the scenes.

-Next, the ``width`` property of ``cinema`` is amended to be the width of the slightly-wider 2K standard used for digital cinema projection (2048 pixels wide and 1080 pixels high):
+Next, the ``width`` property of ``cinema`` is amended to be the width of the slightly wider 2K standard used for digital cinema projection (2048 pixels wide and 1080 pixels high):

 .. testcode:: ClassesAndStructures